Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Extensions.ElasticSearch/Documentation/ElasticSearch.md

 #### Nucleus
 The Nucleus search system is built to support a variety of search services.
 The Nucleus search system consists of:
 - **Search meta-data providers**: Extensions and core components of Nucleus implement meta-data providers, which provide data to the search indexing system.
-The core includes meta-data providers for site pages and files, and modules (like Documents and Forums) also "publish" their data by implementing their own meta-data providers.
+The core includes meta-data providers for site pages and files, and modules (like Documents and Forums) also publish their data by implementing their own meta-data providers.
 - **Search index managers**: Search extensions may implement a search index manager in order to populate an index.
 All configured search index managers receive all data from meta-data providers, and use meta-data however to populate their index.
 Some search extensions (like a Google custom search) don't have a search index